-The annexation of the Hunter's Pond area will contribute to the overall purpose of the City South to create the opportunity for balanced growth by encouraging development toward the south side.
-Additionally, annexation makes the development eligible for consideration for Tax Increment Financing.
-Annexation will provide the City the ability to effectively manage, through zoning regulations, the proposed residential development.
+The annexation of the Hunter's Pond area will contribute to the overall purpose of City South to create the opportunity for balanced growth by encouraging development toward the south side.
+Additionally, annexation makes the development eligible for consideration of designation of a Tax Increment Re-Investment Zone.